danielgtaylor/tech-talk/README.md

 - Built-in terminal (both local or via SSH)
 - Supports presenter mode with notes & timer, cloned displays, etc.
 - Simple, self-contained executable for Winows, Mac & Linux
+- PDF export with your browser's built-in print to PDF
 - Trivial to customize and distribute within your company

 ## Usage